SMU DataArts - Cultural Data Profile

 We share our published papers, reports and all new research below.

-This evaluation set out to understand the Ford Foundation’s Creativity and Free Expression (CFE) Arts and Culture program’s progress toward driving long-lasting social change.
-Two primary questions drove the research.
+This evaluation set out to understand the Ford Foundation's Creativity and Free Expression (CFE) Arts and Culture program's progress toward driving long-lasting social change.
+Two primary questions guided this research:

 First, what lessons can we learn about how change happens for arts organizations and networks that center People of Color and disabled artists, cultural producers, and executive leaders, especially those who have been further marginalized by sexism, heterosexism and xenophobia?